On the Intersection and Composition properties of conditional independence: The Intersection property

 \begin{example}[Three binary random variables] The joint distribution of three binary random variables is given by eight non-negative real numbers $p_{000}, p_{001}, \ldots, p_{111}$ which are indexed by triples over the set $\Set{0,1}$ and sum to one.
 The set of all such distributions is known as the probability simplex $\Delta(2,2,2)$.
 A generic choice of these values leads to a distribution which does not satisfy any CI~statement and therefore satisfies Intersection vacuously.
 To violate Intersection, at least its premises must be fulfilled.
 The set of such distributions is the intersection of $\Delta(2,2,2)$ with an algebraic variety $V$ and its structure can be examined using primary decomposition in \texttt{Macaulay2} (\cite{M2}) as described in \cite{GMAlgebra}.

 The above decomposition describes the two irreducible components of $V$ in $\Delta(2,2,2)$ on which there are distributions which violate Intersection.
 They are given by the conditions

 As expected, violations of Intersection can only occur on the boundary of $\Delta(2,2,2)$ where the probability mass function has zeros and not all of the eight joint events are possible.
-Choosing one of the two sets of zero constraints and using generic values for the remaining four probabilities (which must sum to one) yields two 3-parameter families of distributions which satisfy the premises but not the conclusion of Intersection. \end{example}
+Choosing for instance the zero pattern \eqref{eq:Inter:FD:2} leaves four non-negative parameters $p_{000}, p_{011}, p_{100}, p_{111}$ which must sum to~one.
+Choosing generic values for these probabilities yields a 3-parameter family of distributions which satisfy the premises but not the conclusion of Intersection; a different 3-parameter family is obtained analogously from~\eqref{eq:Inter:FD:1}.
+The stipulation of ``generic values'' here is necessary: for special choices of the remaining four probabilities (such as all of them equal to $\sfrac14$, as in \Cref{ex:Inter:NonGK}) it happens that Intersection does hold.
+The primary decomposition guarantees that these special distributions are confined to a set of dimension at most two.
+Hence almost all (with respect to the Lebesgue measure) distributions in our 3-parameter family violate Intersection. \end{example}

 \begin{example}[Functional dependencies] The random variable $\SL A$ depends functionally on $\SL X$ if the conditional entropy $H(\SL A \mid \SL X)$ vanishes.
 This is equivalent to the existence of a deterministic function~$f$ such that $\Pr[\SL A = f(\SL X)] = 1$, i.e., the value of $\SL X$ determines the outcome of $\SL A$ almost surely.
 In this case (and if $\SL A$ is non-constant overall), the joint distribution cannot be strictly positive.
 Functional dependencies occur frequently in the context of relational databases and may present themselves in measurements of physical quantities because of the laws of nature.
-If $\SL A$ functionally depends on $\SL Y$ and on $\SL X$, then $\CI{\SL A:\SL X|\SL Y}$ and $\CI{\SL A:\SL Y|\SL X}$ hold and the mutual information $I(\SL A : \SL X, \SL Y)$ simplifies to $H(\SL A)$.
-Thus, if $\SL A$ is a function of each of $\SL X$ and $\SL Y$ but non-constant (hence has positive Shannon entropy $H(\SL A)$), then the conclusion of Intersection is not satisfied. \end{example}
+If $\SL A$ functionally depends on $\SL Y$ and, separately, also functionally depends on $\SL X$, then the conditional independencies $\CI{\SL A:\SL X|\SL Y}$ and $\CI{\SL A:\SL Y|\SL X}$ hold.
+It also follows that $A$ is a function of the tuple $(\SL X, \SL Y)$.
+It is then an exercise in the use of the information diagram method (see \Cref{fig:InfoDiagram}) that $I(\SL A : \SL X : \SL Y) = H(\SL A)$.
+Thus, if $\SL A$ is also non-constant (hence has positive Shannon entropy $H(\SL A)$), then the conclusion of Intersection is not satisfied. \end{example}

 \begin{remark} Note that the conditions \eqref{eq:Inter:FD:1} and \eqref{eq:Inter:FD:2} in \Cref{ex:Inter:Binary} enforce in both cases that $\SL X$ is a function of $\SL Y$ and vice versa.
 It is possible to violate Intersection without any functional dependencies in the distribution, but this requires larger state spaces. \end{remark}